-Ieva Jusionyte is the Watson Family Associate Professor of International Security and Anthropology at Brown University.
-Her research and teaching interests lie at the intersection of political-legal and medical anthropology.
-She is the author of two books: Savage Frontier: Making News and Security on the Argentine Border (University of California Press 2015), which examines how journalists both participate in and contest global and national security discourses and practices in a region portrayed as the hub of organized crime, and Threshold: Emergency Responders on the U.S.-Mexico Border (University of California Press, 2018), which delves into the lives of Mexican and Mexican-American firefighters and paramedics on both sides of the militarized international boundary.
+Ieva Jusionyte is the Watson Family University Associate Professor of International Security and Anthropology at Brown University.
+Her research and teaching interests lie at the intersection of political-legal and medical anthropology, focusing on the social production of injuries.
+She is the author of two books: Savage Frontier: Making News and Security on the Argentine Border (University of California Press 2015), which examines how journalists both participate in and contest global and national security discourses and practices in a region portrayed as the hub of organized crime, and Threshold: Emergency Responders on the U.S.-Mexico Border (University of California Press, 2018), which delves into the lives of Mexican and American firefighters, EMTs and paramedics on both sides of the militarized international boundary.
 Threshold was selected as the winner of the 2016 Public Anthropology competition and awarded the 2019 Victor Turner Prize in Ethnographic Writing and the 2020 Book Prize from the Society for the Anthropology of Work.
 In addition to academic publications, Jusionyte has written about her research for The Atlantic, the Los Angeles Times, The Boston Globe, and The Guardian, and discussed it broadly in the media, including on BBC and NPR.
-She is currently conducting fieldwork for her latest project, a multi-sited ethnographic study that follows firearms as they move through legal and political regimes that compete to define their meaning and value, from gun shows and pawn shops in Texas and Arizona to shooting ranges, forensic labs, and public disarmament campaigns around Mexico.
+She is the coordinator of the Border Injury Archive, an initiative that seeks to collect, systematize, and analyze data on injuries experienced by people crossing the U.S.-Mexico border.

 Jusionyte’s scholarship explores the intrinsic conceptual and material relationship between state and violence that underlies the social phenomenon we call "security."
 She uses ethnography as a method and a form of storytelling to examine the narratives, aesthetics, and practices that underlie security.
 Based on fieldwork with Argentine news journalists and with Mexican and American emergency responders, her two books examine the power asymmetries that underlie the legal and political construction of threats and the manifold social effects these discourses, policies, and practices have in communities where they are applied.
 While the first one, Savage Frontier: Making News and Security on the Argentine Border (University of California Press 2015) focuses on the production of knowledge about crime and representation of security as a process that is scalar and contested, in which journalists play a role in defining the meanings of both crime and security, the attention in the second book, Threshold: Emergency Responders on the U.S.-Mexico Border (University of California Press, 2018), shifts to the materiality of security, particularly the importance of terrain, both the built environment and natural topography, in facilitating social and physical injury as two braided modalities of state violence.
 Both books approach state violence through the ethnographic and analytic focus on work – that of journalists and that of emergency responders – and the ethical, political and legal dilemmas that workers grapple with because of their professional mandates.